DeepsMoseli/ttfl.github.io/index.md

 # HOME

-TTFL is a football fantasy league that is based on the [EPL](https://www.premierleague.com/) and runs in parallel with it.
+TTFL is a football fantasy league based on the [EPL](https://www.premierleague.com/) and runs in parallel with it.
 ![banner](https://icdn.chelsea-news.co/wp-content/uploads/2020/04/skysports-premier-league-grades_4818987.jpg)

 ### 1. COMPOSITION